An update on progress being made in Wales towards the achievement of the 7 well-being goals.

 The Well-being of Future Generations (Wales) Act 2015

 The Well-being of Future Generations (Wales) Act is about improving the social, economic, environmental and cultural well-being of Wales.
 It is intended to make the public bodies listed in the Act think more about the long-term, work better with people and communities and each other, look to prevent problems and take a more joined-up approach.
-This in turn is intended to create a Wales that we all want to live in, now and in the future.

 The Act also puts in place seven well-being goals for a prosperous, healthier, resilient, more equal and globally responsible Wales, with cohesive communities and a vibrant culture and thriving welsh language.